Lexicon-LTU-2024/exercise-react-movie-cards-solution/README.md

+# Solution example for Movie Cards.

+This solution comes with three branches.
+The first one: the _main_ branch is the original solution branch.
+The _router-version_ is the branch I used to prepare the addition of React Router to the solution.
+The third one _router-version-code-along_ is the branch I coded together with you, which means it has a richer commit history is you would like to follow the steps more closely.

+Below is the original exercise description.

 # Movie Cards

 You are going to create a webpage where you can add movie cards.
 This will be done through a form, where the user can type in a title, rating, genre and a description.